omermikhailk/omermikhailk/README.md

 How do I contact you?

-\- Feel free to shoot me a DM on Twitter if you'd like!
+\- Feel free to shoot me a DM on Twitter (@omermikhailk) if you'd like!